terra-money/docs/docs/terrad/treasury.md

 terrad query treasury reward-weight
 ```

-::: warning NOTE
+::: warning Note:
-As of Columbus-5, all
-seigniorage is burned.
+As of Columbus-5, all seigniorage is burned.
 :::

 ### Seigniorage Proceeds